MIND THE GAP NOW! JEAN-PIERRE MURRAY-KLINE TALKS ABOUT THE UN EMISSIONS GAP REPORT (First published January 2023)

 Who is Jean-Pierre Murray-Kline?

-Jean-Pierre is a South African Serial Entrepreneur, Published Author and Change Champion who has worked in over 300 types of industries in some capacity or another.
-His own online businesses have generated millions of Rands and involved sectors including Law, Web & App Development, Events & Entertainment, Property, Technical Services, Media and Tourism.
+Jean-Pierre is a South African serial e-entrepreneur, published author, and change champion who has worked in over 300 types of industries in some capacity or another.
+His own online businesses have generated millions of Rands and involved sectors such as law, web & app development, events & entertainment, property, technical services, media, and tourism.

-Jean-Pierre is often asked to be a Guest Speaker on any variety of the many subjects he continuously studies and writes about.
+Jean-Pierre is often asked to be a guest speaker on a variety of subjects he continuously studies and writes about.

 Disclaimer: